Neighborhood poverty: All neighborhoods should be communities of opportunity.

 Drivers of Inequity

 People of color are more likely to live in neighborhoods with concentrated poverty due to the long history of racial segregation in the United States.
 This segregation was forged through historical practices such as the expropriation of land from Indigenous people, racially exclusive housing covenants, and redlining.
 While many of these practices were explicitly aimed at Black Americans, they laid the foundation for patterns of segregation among other marginalized racial groups.
 Today, segregation is maintained through practices like discrimination in mortgage lending and exclusionary zoning policies.
-Segregation has led to the dispossession of communities of color and their exclusion from economic prosperity while enabling White communities to accumulate wealth and resources.
+Segregation has led to the dispossession of communities of color and their exclusion from economic prosperity while enabling white communities to accumulate wealth and resources.

 Strategies